-Second, it is not a long process of cooking, you only need to let the berries thaw, blend them and add the chia seeds - less than 10 minutes of work!
-I used my blender to mash the berries because it is quicker, you can also use a fork and do it by hand.
+Whipping up this jam doesn't involve a long process of cooking, you only need to let the berries thaw, blend them and add the chia seeds - less than 10 minutes of work!
+I used my blender to mash the berries because it is quicker, you can also use a fork and just do it by hand.
 You control the texture and if you want more whole fruits then don’t mash it all.

 The jam is ready to eat when you finish mixing, the longer it sits, the more thicker it gets.